copsTvFan/cops-episode-guide/guide.md

   van.
 People march in front of large pictures of Marx and hold up pictures of Lenin.
-- (Drunk Tank Central District) The men are loaded into a cell, the sign above reads “For medical services provided the charge is 25 rubles.”
+- (Drunk Tank Central District) The men are loaded into a cell, the sign above reads "For medical services provided the charge is 25 rubles."
 A man is in his underwater tied to a chair and going crazy.
 Street Patrol Central District
 - (2:00 PM Burglary Call) Cops go up stairs into a small apartment.
 A woman